raspberrypilearning/python-for-vb-programmers/README.md

 ##Functions

 Function blocks in Python are actually simpler than in Visual Basic.
-In VB you have two types (`Sub` and `Function`) along with two modes of parameter (`ByVal` and `ByRef`).
+In VB you have two types, `Sub` and `Function`, along with two modes of parameter, `ByVal` and `ByRef`.
 In Python there is only one way to define a function which is the `def` keyword, parameters are always passed by reference and they are not typed.

 Below is a comparison between a `Sub` function in Visual Basic (a function where there is no return value) and the equivalent Python code.